StephenYoon/chrome-extension-angular-tabs/README.md

 * npm install --save font-awesome

 ## Running locally with Chrome
+* Update your Environment.ts file to include your "firebase" property with your apiKey and such.
+  * your apiKey can be found at `https://console.firebase.google.com/project/<your project>/overview`
 * "npm install" if any new npm packages were added
 * "ng build" your Angular application to move your compiled files to the "dist" folder
 * Enable extensions in Chrome